GoLand 2024.3 Help

 Numeric enum values

-By default, GoLand shows inferred values for numeric enums to make your code easier to read.
+GoLand shows hints for numeric enums to make your code easier to read.
+These hints are retrieved from the TypeScript Language Service and are displayed by default.

 Hide numeric enum values